zc-zhang/zc-zhang.github.io/README.md

 ### Curriculum Vitae
 Z.C.
-Zhang was born in Jiangsu, China, in 1994.
-He is currently a master student with the School of Mathematics and Computing Science, Guilin University of Electronic Technology, and is also a visiting student with the Department of Informatics Systems, The University of Kitakyushu, Japan.
+Zhang received M.Sc. degree in Mathematics from Guilin University
+of Electronic Technology in 2020.
+From Sep.~2019 to Sep.~2020, he was a
+Visiting Student of The University of Kitakyushu, Fukuoka, Japan.
+He is
+currently a \textsl{Doctoral Student} at Graduate School of Information Science
+and Technology, Osaka University, Suita, Japan.

-He is a student member of SICE, IET, SIAM, AAAI and IEEE.
+He is a student member of SICE, IET, and IEEE.

 ### Eduction and Experience
 Sep.
 2013 -- Jun.
 2017, B.A.
 Janapese
 Changzhou Institute of Technology, Changzhou, China

 Sep.2017 -- Jun.
-2020, M.S.
-Applied Mathematics
+2020, M.Sc.
+Mathematics
 Guilin University of Electronic and Technology, Guilin, China

 Sep.
-2019 -- present, Visiting Student  Control Engineering
+2019 -- Sep.
+2020, Visiting Student
 The University of Kitakyushu, Fukuoka, Japan

+Oct.
+2020 -- present, Ph.D Student
+Osaka University, Suita, Japan

 ### Research Interests
 multi-agent systems, nonlinear system, control of networked systems,